rtoy/maxima/share/contrib/sarag/readme.txt

 isolation of real roots in an archimedean real closed field
 FLAG: "DRAW_TOPOLOGY" (set to false by default) when set to true it will trigger "drawTopology" to display the topology diagram automatically.
 Remark: if a diagram is displayed, you need to close the pop-up window to get the result.
 OUTPUT : a couple containing
-FLAG: "DRAW_TOPOLOGY" (set to false by default) when set to true it will trigger "drawTopology" to display the topology diagram automatically.
-Remark: if a diagram is displayed, you need to close the pop-up window to get the result.

 i) the number "a" of changes of system of coordinates in order to obtain a